radius-project/radius/docs/content/app-model/components-model.md

 In general, bindings can be referenced with the following structure: `<componentname>.properties.bindings.<bindingname>`.
 - In some cases, users may reference the binding itself.
-  - For example: `store: kv.properties.bindings.default`
+  - For example: `kv.properties.bindings.default`
 - In some cases, users may reference one of the computed values the binding provides.
-  - For example: `KV_URI: kv.properties.bindings.default.uri`
+  - For example: `kv.properties.bindings.default.uri`

 ### Action configuration